-- planning your route and allowing plenty of time for whichever
+- plan your route and allow plenty of time for

-- using bags and suitcases on wheels so that you don't have to
+- use bags and suitcases on wheels so that

 Can I travel by air?

-Society, the majority of people with heart and circulatory
+Society, most people with heart and circulatory disease can

 travel by air safely without risking their health.

-specialist as to whether you are fit enough to travel by air,
+or heart specialist that you are fit enough to travel by air,

-particularly if you have recently had a heart attack, heart surgery
+particularly if you’ve recently had a heart attack, heart surgery

 or been in hospital due to your heart condition.
-This

-If you are given the go ahead to take a holiday
+If you’re given the go ahead to take a holiday

-that involves air travel, and think you will need particular assistance at the
+that involves air travel and think you’ll need assistance at the

 airport terminal or during the flight, then let the airport or